maddygriz/motif-mark/README.md

 # Motif-Mark

-Assignment to make a figure that marks motifs on gene
+Program to make a figure that marks motifs on gene

 Example of generated figure: